Effect-TS/cluster/docs/modules/Sharding.ts.md

 Register a new entity type, allowing pods to send messages to entities of this type.
 It takes a `behavior` which is a function from an entity ID and a queue of messages to a ZIO computation that runs forever and consumes those messages.
 You can use `ZIO.interrupt` from the behavior to stop it (it will be restarted the next time the entity receives a message).
-If provided, the optional `terminateMessage` will be sent to the entity before it is stopped, allowing for cleanup logic.
+If entity goes to idle timeout, it will be interrupted from outside.

 **Signature**